 For further study in the Gospel of Mark, please see my book Miracles in Mark.
 It is a detailed study of each of the miracles and supernatural phenomenons that Mark records.

-Annie and I are serving the Lord in the United States and in Brazil.
+Annie and I are serving the Lord in the United States, South America, and India.
 We are training leaders and helping build great local churches.
 Just click here to get involved.
-Obrigado!
-(Thank you!)
+Thanks so much!